FutureProofHomes/Documentation/docs/satellite1-smart-speaker-enclosure-kit.md

     ---

     ![Image title](/assets/smart-speaker-enclosure-kit/apply_sealing_foam.jpg){ loading=lazy }
-    Adhere the sealing foam around the parameter of the front enclosure piece, tweeter and woofer.
+    Adhere the sealing foam around the perimeter of the front enclosure piece, tweeter and woofer.
 Cut any excess foam with scissors and keep for later.

 -   :material-numeric-3-circle:{ .lg .middle } __Install Speaker Drivers__